 Ensuring that we have adequate disclosure controls and procedures, including internal control over financial reporting, in place so that we can produce accurate financial statements on a timely basis is costly and time-consuming and needs to be reevaluated frequently.
 We are in the process of documenting, reviewing and, if appropriate, improving our internal controls and procedures in anticipation of being a public company and being subject to the requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, which will require annual management assessments of the effectiveness of our internal control over financial reporting and, when we cease to be an emerging growth company under the JOBS Act, a report by our independent auditors addressing these assessments.
 Our management may conclude that our internal control over financial reporting are not effective due to our failure to cure any identified material weakness or otherwise.
-Moreover, even if our management concludes that our internal control over financial reporting are effective, our independent registered public accounting firm may not conclude that our internal control over financial reporting are effective.
-In the future, our independent registered public accounting firm may not be satisfied with our internal control over financial reporting are documented, designed, operated or reviewed, or it may interpret the relevant requirements differently from us.
-In addition, during the course of the evaluation, documentation and testing of our internal control over financial reporting, we may identify deficiencies that we may not be able to remediate in time to meet the deadline imposed by the Securities and Exchange Commission, or the SEC, for compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
-Any such deficiencies may also subject us to adverse regulatory consequences.
-If we fail to achieve and maintain the adequacy of our internal control over financial reporting, as these standards are modified, supplemen may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act, and we may suffer adverse regulatory consequences or violations of listing standards.
+Moreover, even if our management concludes that our internal control over financial reporting are effective, our independent registered public accounting firm may not conclude that our internal control over financial reporting are effective, our independent registered public accounting firm may not be satisfied with our internal control over financial reporting are effective, our independent registered public accounting firm may not be satisfied with our internal control over financial reporting are effective, our independent registered public accounting firm may not be satisfied with our internal control over financial reporting are effective, our independent registered public accounting firm may not be satisfied with our internal control over financial reporting are documented, designed, operated or reviewed, or it may interpret the relevant requirements differently from us.
+In addition, during the course of the evaluation, documentation and testing of our internal control over financial reporting, we may identify deficiencies that we may not be able to rem may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act, and we may suffer adverse regulatory consequences or violations of listing standards.
 There could also be a negative reaction in the financial markets due to a loss of investor confidence in the reliability of our financial statements.